yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 Many Switch games support dynamic framerates, or get mods that support dynamic framerates, meaning unlocking the framerate (by default by pressing Ctrl + U) is a great way to get a much better and smoother experience while emulating those games.
 By the way, here’s a [list](https://github.com/Law022/Dynamic-Frame-Rate/wiki/Game--List) of such games for those curious.

-One “problem” here, or more of an unwanted side effect, is that video playback won’t be able to keep up with the increased framerate, often desynchronizing audio while still having to wait for the video to end.
+One unwanted side effect with this is that video playback won’t be able to keep up with the increased framerate, often desynchronizing audio while still having to wait for the video to end.
 To mitigate this, byte[] {{< gh-hovercard "10666" "added a toggle" >}} in `Emulation > Configure… > Graphics > Advanced` called “Sync to framerate of video playback” that, when enabled, will dynamically re-enable the framerate limit while a video cutscene is playing.

 {{< imgs
 	"./af.png| Totally not the same pic"
   >}}

-While digging into the AccelerateDMA code, Epicboy found an {{< gh-hovercard "10583" "incorrect check" >}} that affected Buffer < > Texture copies.
+While digging into the AccelerateDMA code, Epicboy found an {{< gh-hovercard "10583" "incorrect check" >}} that affected buffer-to-texture copies.
 Fixing it increased performance by a whopping 1%, but as any avid gamer knows, average framerates are only half of the story.
 This change also improved frametime consistency, especially in sudden spikes, which are arguably the most noticeable during gameplay.